AugustinMortier/a-profiles/README.md

    - with *pip* (>21.3)

        `pip install .`

+    - with *pipx* (>21.3)

+       `pipx install .`

    - with *poetry*

        `poetry install`

-In order to install directly the package from this repository with git, you can also use
+In order to install directly the package from source with pip, you can also use the combined command

 `pip install "git+ssh://git@github.com/AugustinMortier/A-Profiles.git"`